In the dance of the Earth and Sun, as well as the human calendar, the next three weeks offer a powerful opportunity to re-set your life.

 As the EOY approaches, take some time to review the past year.
 Be grateful for all the gifts Life has offered you.
 Also, see if there’s anything that happened that you’re still upset about, perhaps judging yourself or others.

-Judgment is poison in our psyche.
+Judgment acts like poison in our psyche.
 It robs us of peace and can cause illness in our bodies.

 Here’s a simple, effective method for doing this important work:

-a) When you feel judgment/anger/regret/etc be grateful that it’s coming into the light of awareness so you have a chance to meet and release it.
+- When you feel residual judgment/anger/regret/etc., be grateful that it’s coming into the light of your awareness so you have a chance to meet and release it.
 Relax into the feeling of gratitude in your heart.

-b) Find where it’s most strongly present in your body
+- Find where it’s most strongly present in your body.

-c) Breath into that spot with grateful/compassionate awareness.
+- Breathe into that spot with grateful/compassionate awareness.
 Don’t try to get rid of the contraction; just feel into it.
-You may be surprised to notice that the negative emotions dissipate
+You may be surprised to notice that the negative emotions quickly begin to dissipate.

-d) If the pain is still present after a couple minutes of relaxing into it, imagine the exhalation going through it and releasing any residue that remains of the pain
+- If the pain is still present after a couple minutes of relaxing into it, imagine the exhalation going out through the place where there’s the strongest remaining contraction and carrying the old energies out of your body and consciousness.

 My final recommendation is to take time to receive inspiration and fresh vision for the New Year.
 December 31 and January 1 are particularly powerful days to do this.